 This is alongside state of the art facilities and a learning environment that offers an exciting and rewarding academic experience.

-In 2017, St Leo’s will celebrate its centenary year.
+In 2017, St Leo’s celebrated its centenary year.
 As the College continues to grow it remains committed to providing an environment where Residents feel respected and valued and can grow on their life journeys.